Professor Nick Mai is using participant ethnographic filmmaking to understand the relationship between migration, sex work and trafficking.

 The objectives of SEXHUM are to:

-Putting migrants at the centre of the study, Professor Mai will be using semi-structured interviews, ethnographic observations and participative filmmaking to create arresting films that are inspired by Jean Rouch's ethnofictions.
-The aim of this "high risk - high gain" ethnographic method is to open new frontiers in the study of migration, sex work and trafficking, and to produce much needed user-based data on the efficiency of current anti-trafficking initiatives.
+Putting migrants at the centre of the study, Professor Mai will be using semi-structured interviews, ethnographic observations and participative film-making to create arresting films that are inspired by Jean Rouch's ethnofiction.
+The aim of this "high-risk, high-gain" ethnographic method is to open new frontiers in the study of migration, sex work and trafficking, and to produce much needed user-based data on the efficiency of current anti-trafficking initiatives.

-Travel (63 min) is an ethnofictional two-screen film-installation presenting the life history of Joy, a Nigerian migrant woman selling sex in the Bois de Vincennes in Paris.
+Travel (63 min) is a two-screen, ethnofiction film-installation presenting the life history of Joy, a Nigerian migrant woman selling sex in the Bois de Vincennes in Paris.